NOED7I/muletter/README.md

 ## Getting Start

-Fast and simple deployment MULETTER server.
+Fast and simple deployment MULETTER.

 1) Download the repository